 👉 Learn why high-hydration dough matters in Roman pizza

-Fermentation is where flavour and structure develop.
-Longer, controlled fermentation can support both crispness and a lighter internal feel, helping dough bake with clarity rather than density.
+This is where flavour and structure come from.
+A long, controlled fermentation lets the dough develop properly — building both crispness and a cleaner internal texture that bakes with clarity rather than density.
+Rush it, and the pizza tells you.

 👉 Read the role of long fermentation in Roman pizza

 Roman crispness is unforgiving.
-The bake needs to set the exterior cleanly while keeping the interior balanced.
-When it’s done well, you get that Roman “snap” without turning the base dry or tough.
+The bake has to set the exterior cleanly while keeping the interior balanced.
+When everything aligns, you get that Roman snap — not brittle, not tough, just right.
+It’s the kind of result that looks easy and isn’t.

 Where 170 Grammi fits